- Written by Dr.Mehmet Demircioglu

 The most dangerous moment is when a patient has already flown in, paid for a hotel, arranged time off work, and is sitting in the clinic.
 At that moment, the patient may feel that refusing the new plan means losing the whole trip.
 That pressure can make a poor decision feel unavoidable.

 If the new quote is large, rushed, or poorly explained, ask for time.
 Ask for the revised plan in writing.
 Ask who made the medical decision.
-A safe clinic should be able to tolerate a patient taking a few minutes to understand the change.
+You can also ask what happens if you choose the smaller plan, postpone, or leave without surgery.
+A safe clinic should be able to tolerate that question before any graft is removed.

 Deposits and refund terms matter before the change happens

 Written booking terms matter before travel.
-Know what the quote includes, what could legitimately change after examination, and how deposit or rescheduling terms work if the plan changes.
+Before flights and deposits, ask what the quote includes, what could legitimately change after examination, and how deposit, refund, or rescheduling terms work if the surgeon recommends a different plan.

 The pages on hair transplant deposits before booking and refund and rescheduling terms in Turkey are relevant because a quote dispute is much harder after the patient feels locked in.

 This is not legal advice.
 It is practical consent advice.
-If the clinic’s terms are unclear before surgery, a surprise change becomes harder to judge calmly.
-A patient who understands the written scope can separate a medical revision from a financial surprise.
+If the clinic’s terms are unclear before surgery, a surprise change becomes harder to judge clearly.
+A patient who understands the written scope can separate a medical revision from a financial surprise and can decide whether to accept, reduce the plan, reschedule, or walk away before extraction.

 Ask for the written scope before grafts are removed